BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 * Display of initial value (seed), increment and next value within sequence generator display.
 * New query and data retrieval for both user and system tables.

-### A Note on AutoIncrement Identity Fields
+### AutoIncrement Identity Fields
 There is a simple parser coded in C++/Cli which parses the Trigger source for linkage to the auto-increment sequence generator.
-The original parser code was ported from the pgsql LISP con-cell parser but then scrapped in favor of the [greenlion/PHP-SQL-Parser](https://github.com/greenlion/PHP-SQL-Parser) PHP parser, which meant writing a class library, the Cell class, which could imitate PHP style arrays.
+The original parser code was ported from the pgsql LISP con-cell parser but then scrapped in favor of the [greenlion/PHP-SQL-Parser](https://github.com/greenlion/PHP-SQL-Parser) PHP parser, which meant writing a class library, the Cell class, which could imitate PHP style arrays/variables.
 This library is fully functional but the port of the parser itself was not completed because the partial port satisfied the needs for parsing the Trigger DDL.
 The parser itself is reasonable fast but SELECT commands for a large number of triggers and generators may take some time, so building of the Trigger/Generator linkage tables for a connection is initiated asynchronously as soon as the connection is established.

 ## Known issues
 * The 'Open Script' command on Server Explorer nodes with an expression or dsl/sql source code is still in development and not functional yet.
-If you select the command from the SE context menu the IDE will shut down.
+Selecting the command from the SE context menu results in the IDE shutting down, so it has been temporarily disabled.
 * If on startup of the Visual Studio IDE, and only on startup, an attempt is made to access a data object before the BlackbirdSql DDEX provider has been given the IDE shell context, Visual Studio will flag the provider as unavailable for the duration of the session.
 As it stands Visual Studio will have to be restarted to clear the flag.</br>
 This is true for both the SE and any other data objects in a solution.
-In particular this issue can consistently be replicated in Server Explorer if a connection node for Firebird is open and the SE is pinned on startup of the IDE within a solution context.</br>
+In particular this issue can consistently be replicated in Server Explorer if a connection node for Firebird is open and the SE is pinned on startup of the IDE within a solution context, or any other window requiring the provider.</br>
 Unless we're missing a trick here this seems to be unavoidable.
 Loading is asynchronous, so the provider needs time to register and load.</br>
 We want to be as unobtrusive as possible so load delays are just a reality if we go the asynchronous route. (*Loading is initiated at the earliest possible, which is as soon as the IDE shell context is available.*)
 * If you have a huge number of triggers then rendering of the triggers in the SE, or any other collection for that matter, may take some time.
 To minimize the effect of this, Trigger/Generator linkage is built asynchronously as soon as a connection is established.